toa-io/toa/libraries/connectors/readme.md

 ### Custom Extensions Deployment

-For each custom extension additional proxy will be deployed.
+For each custom extension additional proxy is being deployed.

 #### Example